HELLP Syndrome: Symptoms, Treatment, and Prevention

 The name HELLP stands for:

-- H- hemolysis ( breakdown of red blood cells)
+- H- hemolysis (the breakdown of red blood cells)

 - EL- elevated liver enzymes (liver function)